chandrawi/ADS1x15-ADC/README.md

 ## ReadADC Single mode

-Reading the ADC is very straightforward, the **readADC()** function handles all in one call.
+Reading the ADC in single mode is very straightforward, the **readADC()** function handles all in one call.
 This function will wait until conversion finished.
 - **readADC(pin: int)** normal ADC functionality, pin = 0..3.
 If the pin number is out of range, this function will return 0.